valdinijan/2020_gap8/README.md

   - triggered by uDMA when a transfer is completed
   - immediately enqueues next transer (so that there is always +1 transfer pending)
   - if there is a waiter, wakes it up
-  - if there is no waiter at the moment,
+  - if there is no waiter at the moment, increments nb_ready_buffer so that next user read call will return without waiting

- ## v : GAP8 I2S driver - PCM from microphone use case
+## vi : GAP8 I2S driver - PCM from microphone use case
   - allocate 2 256 x uint16_t buffers as globals (L2)
   - use pi_i2s_conf_init() to initialize configuration structure
   - modify configuration for this use case: PCM, clk 44100, enable ping-pong, word size 16 bit, 1 channel
   - call pi_i2s_open() which will finalize config (DMA, modes, buffers)
   - use pi_i2s_ioctl() to enable clock and start enqueueing transfers from I2S to L2
   - use pi_i2s_read() in a loop to receive data

+## vii : Debugging camera demo
+  - isolate transfer stages (camera -> L2, L2 -> L1, etc.) and debug them individually, then connect step by step
+  - print transfer counters at various nodes (FC, cores, ...) to try to identify missed transfers or bottlenecks
+  - if print is too slow or unreliable, store certain events and timestamps in debug buffer, then send it to PC or view it in the debugger
+  - if freeze-mode debugger is available, halt entire system then check if states of related components are consistent together
+  - add debug code to trigger logs or break points at particular situations of interest